Three Days that changed the world

 He is making this assumption of the incorrectness of Matthew's report concerning Jesus' statement based not upon what Jesus said, but based upon the tradition of a Friday crucifixion and Sunday morning resurrection.

-To put it another way, he is basing his interpretation of Scripture upon Church tradition, instead of what Jesus clearly said.
+To put it another way, he is interpreting the Scripture through the lens of Church tradition, instead of what Jesus clearly said.
 This is an excellent example of how we interpret the Bible according to our traditions, and not according to what it truly teaches.
 Our traditions have become the standard of Truth, instead of the Bible being the Standard.
 We have it backwards.
 The Bible should determine what we believe, not our traditions.
 The Words of Jesus should carry more weight of authority than our own traditions or theological musings.

 However, as simple minded as I might be, I think we should let the Scriptures stand as they are, and then adjust our beliefs accordingly, not the other way around.

 Besides this, allow me to submit to you the logical outcome of such a position.
 If Matthew made a mistake and misunderstood Jesus, then so could Mark, Luke, John, Peter and Paul.
 Every word in the Bible is now up for debate as to its trustworthiness.
 The validity of its words are now judged by how well they fit our own traditions.
 Tradition is fine, as long as it doesn't negate the very words of God, which sadly in many respects, it does.

 With the stoke of a pen, Mr. Barclay, as well as others, have placed the entire body of Scripture in the shadows of doubt and uncertainty.